Great News! 56 More Luxury Hotels Partner With Hyatt

 The free breakfast benefit is great considering that you can have top-tier elite status with IHG and still not get that perk.

 You’ll also be able to earn Hyatt points for your paid stays, you’ll get:

 - 5 Hyatt points per $1 spent on eligible purchases

 - Qualifying nights at SLH hotels will count toward earning World of Hyatt elite-tier status

 - Members with Hyatt elite status will receive their bonus points for eligible purchases

 When this partnership began last year, Hyatt added a new Category 8 to their award chart (40,000 points per night).
 This category was created to accommodate some of the more spectacular SLH properties that can cost $1,400+ a night!
 But most of the SLH partner hotels won’t fall into that top-tier category.
 And Hyatt has said that they don’t have any plans to move Hyatt branded hotels to Category 8 – let’s hope it stays that way.

 You can browse the SLH partner locations here.

-If you’re interested in staying at any of these hotels with points you could open The World Of Hyatt Credit Card, which currently comes with a 50,000 Hyatt-point bonus after meeting the card’s tiered minimum spending requirements.
+If you’re interested in staying at any of these hotels with points you could open the World of Hyatt Credit Card, which currently comes with a 60,000 Hyatt-point bonus after meeting the card’s tiered minimum spending requirements.
 Or you can transfer Chase Ultimate Rewards points to Hyatt at a 1:1 ratio if you have one of these cards:

 To stay up to date on great news like this, subscribe to our newsletter.